mcsammon/mcsammon.github.io/research.md

 <details class="abstract-toggle">
   <summary>Show abstract</summary>

-**Abstract:**   The abnormal return associated with a stock being added to the S&P 500 has fallen from an average of 7.4% in the 1990s to less than 1% over the past decade.
+ The abnormal return associated with a stock being added to the S&P 500 has fallen from an average of 7.4% in the 1990s to less than 1% over the past decade.
 This has occurred despite a significant increase in the share of stock market assets linked to the index.
 A similar pattern has occurred for index deletions, with large negative abnormal returns during the 1990s, but only 0.1% between 2010 and 2020.
 We investigate the drivers of this surprising phenomenon and discuss implications for market efficiency.
 Finally, we document a similar decline in the index effect among other families of indices.

 </details>